Uniswap/web3-react/README.md

 ### Publishing

+- `yarn lerna version`

+Note that `packages/example` is set to private, so sibling dependencies in `packages/example/package.json` are not updated during publishing, and must be manually bumped.

 - `yarn lerna publish`

-Note that because `packages/example` is set to private, sibling dependencies in `packages/example/package.json` are not updated during publishing, and must be manually bumped.